mysociety/alaveteli/docs/installing/manual_install.md

 All the packages needed are available from the standard repositories of the supported Debian and Ubuntu releases, so no extra apt sources are required.
+The packages themselves are listed in `config/packages.generic` and are installed in the [Install the dependencies](#install-the-dependencies) step below, once you have a copy of the Alaveteli source code.

 ### Create Alaveteli User